grenlayk/qt-app/README.md

+# Description
+Small project as a part of school homework.

 # Start
 Open app and choose game mode.
 1. "To reveal number": app defines the number you need to guess.